nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

    To get you familiarised, here are some example commands you can try:
-   * `add t/Watermelon juice d/Quick and easy watermelon juice i/Watermelon, 3, Slices, 0.10 s/Juice the watermelon` : Add a new recipe titled `Watermelon juice` that has a description `Quick and easy watermelon juice`, an ingredient of `Watermelon, 3, Slices, 0.10`, and a step of `Juice the watermelon`
+   * `add t/Watermelon juice d/Quick and easy watermelon juice i/Watermelon, 3, Slices, 0.10 s/Juice the
+     watermelon` : Adds a new recipe titled `Watermelon juice` that has a description `Quick and easy watermelon juice`, an ingredient of `Watermelon, 3, Slices, 0.10`, and a step of `Juice the watermelon`
-   * `delete 1 ` : Delete a recipe at index 1
+   * `delete 1` : Deletes a recipe at index 1
    * `list` : Lists all recipes
    * `exit`: Exits the app